Business Italian Style

 In terms of academic goals, the project has allowed students to develop their familiarity with the business vocabulary of the Italian language, both written and oral, in real-life business contexts while developing professional skills (journalism and filmmaking).
-The students will gain exposure to a cross-section of business sectors thus equipping themselves with “real world” experiences (communicative strategies; negotiation skills; knowledge of local Italian markets/production; familiarity with regulations in the E.U. and U.S. markets for Italian products) that will doubtlessly be useful for future job opportunities nationally and internationally.
+The students gained exposure to a cross-section of business sectors thus equipping themselves with “real world” experiences (communicative strategies; negotiation skills; knowledge of local Italian markets/production; familiarity with regulations in the E.U. and U.S. markets for Italian products) that will doubtlessly be useful for future job opportunities nationally and internationally.
 In particular, the project made students more aware of the multiple uses of a B.A. in Italian in commercial areas where knowledge of Italian culture and language is crucial to success.

-Indirectly, the project will also give visibility to businesses with an Italian connection.
-Their successful experiences are at the heart of the attention and respect Italy enjoys which in turn enhances interest in the study of Italian language and culture among students who may also be majoring in other disciplines such as Media and Communication, Business, Arts, Nutrition, Design, etc. According to a market study [KPMG Italia, 2010], “Made in Italy” is the third most known brand worldwide, after Coca-Cola and Visa.
+Indirectly, the project also gave visibility to businesses with an Italian connection.
+Their successful experiences are at the heart of the attention and respect Italy enjoys as a G8 country, which in turn enhances interest in the study of Italian language and culture among students who may also be majoring in other disciplines such as Media and Communication, Business, Arts, Nutrition, Design, etc. According to a market study [KPMG Italia, 2010], “Made in Italy” is the third most known brand worldwide, after Coca-Cola and Visa.
 Online research with “Made in Italy” as keyword increased by 153% from 2006 to 2010.

 This project confirms the dynamism of the Italian program’s course offerings and the interdisciplinary nature of its vision.
 The goals of the project are closely aligned with the University’s 2011 Strategic Plan including increasing real-world work experiences for students via internship and co-op opportunities.